Castle Horneck: History

 Also referred to as Castle Hornocke (Early Modern English) and Iron Castle; it may be the site of a castle, which may have existed, near Penzance.
 Castle Horneck is said to have been built by the Tyes family in the 12th century, and in the 13th and 14th centuries the Tyes were the Lords of the Manor of Alverton.
 The first mention of Penzance is in 1284 and the Manor of Alverton was influential in the history and development of the town.
 In the early 16th-century Thomas Lavelis of Castle Horneck, inherited Trewoofe (near Lamorna) when he married Joanna, the youngest daughter of John de Trewoofe.

-Castle Horneck is the ancient home of the Borlase family, and in circa 1720 the front of the house was rebuilt by Dr Walter Borlase.
+Castle Horneck was the ancient home of the Borlase family, and in circa 1720 the front of the house was rebuilt by Dr Walter Borlase.
+Dr Borlase was vicar of Madron for 55 years and vice-warden of the Stannaries.
 In the 1860s the Borlase family were listed as one of two major landholders in the parish of Morvah and by 1893 the Misses Borlase were the ladies of the manor at Morvah.
 The house was modernised in 1879 with larger windows on the front of the house and annexes built on the east and north.
 At that time there was extensive grounds with good specimens of giant redwood (Sequoiadendron giganteum) and the largest hollies (Ilex aquifolium) in the neighbourhood.
 In April 1880 the house was leased to the Reverend Franklyn Tonkin, the vicar of Madron.
 When the house was leased in 1880, William Copeland Borlase who was born at Castle Horneck in 1848 was living at nearby Laregan House.